What is an Exit Strategy?

 Liquidation entails the closing of a business through the sale of all its assets.
 The strategy is often used when a business cannot be sold through any of the other methods, usually due to dependence on a specific employee/owner of the company or overall poor strategy/performance.

-Liquidation as an exit strategy will often generate low returns, and any value of current clients will not be shown in the gain from the sale of the company.
+Liquidation as an exit strategy will often generate low returns, and any value of current clients will not be recognized in the sale of the company.
 Business owners should consider restructuring for the purchase of the whole company, rather than a liquidation to optimize returns.

 Gradual Liquidation as an Exit Strategy